-Contractor

-refers to an individual who is under a contract for services to Stanwell.

-Discloser

-refers to an individual who makes an allegation/s of Reportable Conduct, including a Protected Disclosure.

-Corrupt Conduct

-is defined in Section 15 of the Crime and Corruption Act 2001 (Qld) and, in summary, includes conduct (whether by our people or a third party) which either:

-- adversely affects, or could adversely affect, directly or indirectly, the performance of functions or the exercise of powers of an agency or a public office holder; and - results, or could result, directly or indirectly, in the performance of functions or exercise of powers in a way that is not honest or impartial; involves a breach of the public trust; or involves a misuse of information; and - would, if proved, be a criminal offence or a disciplinary breach providing reasonable grounds for terminating the person's services;

-OR

-- impairs, or could impair, public confidence in public administration; and - involves, or could involve, collusive tendering or fraud relating to an application for licence or permit, dishonestly obtaining benefit from public funds or assets, evading a State tax, levy or duty, or gaining an appointment; and - would, if proved, be a criminal offence or a disciplinary breach providing reasonable grounds for terminating the person's services.

-Our people

-refers to Stanwell directors, employees and all contractors working for or at Stanwell in their capacity as a director, employee or contractor of Stanwell.

-Protected Disclosure

-refers to a disclosure of information which constitutes:

-- a Corporations Act Disclosure as defined in section 2.1.2 of this Procedure; or - a Public Interest Act Disclosure as defined in section 2.1.3 of this Procedure - the assessment of whether a disclosure qualifies as a Protected Disclosure will be made between the Whistleblower Protection Officer and the Whistleblower Investigation Officer.

-Reportable Conduct

-refers to any conduct by our people which:

-- is or could be dishonest, fraudulent, corrupt or unethical; - is or could be an illegal or criminal act (including but not limited to theft, drug use or sale, violence or threatened violence and criminal damage to property); - is a repeated breach of Stanwell Policy or administrative processes; - is or could be a breach of Commonwealth or State legislation or local authority by-laws; - comprises an unsafe work practice or practices involving substantial risk to the health and safety of our people or the public; - causes or may cause financial or non-financial loss or damage to Stanwell or is otherwise detrimental to Stanwell's interests; - is or could be a Reprisal that relates to a previous disclosure of Reportable Conduct; or - any deliberate concealment of any of the above.

-Reprisal or detriment

-means causing, attempting to cause or attempting to induce a person to cause detriment to a person because, or in the belief that, that person or someone else:
+Contractor refers to an individual who is under a contract for services to Stanwell.
+Discloser refers to an individual who makes an allegation/s of Reportable Conduct, including a Protected Disclosure.
+Corrupt Conduct is defined in Section 15 of the Crime and Corruption Act 2001 (Qld) and, in summary, includes conduct (whether by our people or a third party) which either: adversely affects, or could adversely affect, directly or indirectly, the performance of functions or the exercise of powers of an agency or a public office holder; and results, or could result, directly or indirectly, in the performance of functions or exercise of powers in a way that is not honest or impartial; involves a breach of the public trust; or involves a misuse of information; and would, if proved, be a criminal offence or a disciplinary breach providing reasonable grounds for terminating the person's services; OR impairs, or could impair, public confidence in public administration; and involves, or could involve, collusive tendering or fraud relating to an application for licence or permit, dishonestly obtaining benefit from public funds or assets, evading a State tax, levy or duty, or gaining an appointment; and would, if proved, be a criminal offence or a disciplinary breach providing reasonable grounds for terminating the person's services.
+Our people refers to Stanwell directors, employees and all contractors working for or at Stanwell in their capacity as a director, employee or contractor of Stanwell.
+Protected Disclosure refers to a disclosure of information which constitutes: a Corporations Act Disclosure as defined in section 2.1.2 of this Procedure; or a Public Interest Act Disclosure as defined in section 2.1.3 of this Procedure the assessment of whether a disclosure qualifies as a Protected Disclosure will be made between the Whistleblower Protection Officer and the Whistleblower Investigation Officer.
+Reportable Conduct refers to any conduct by our people which: is or could be dishonest, fraudulent, corrupt or unethical; is or could be an illegal or criminal act (including but not limited to theft, drug use or sale, violence or threatened violence and criminal damage to property); is a repeated breach of Stanwell Policy or administrative processes; is or could be a breach of Commonwealth or State legislation or local authority by-laws; comprises an unsafe work practice or practices involving substantial risk to the health and safety of our people or the public; causes or may cause financial or non-financial loss or damage to Stanwell or is otherwise detrimental to Stanwell's interests; is or could be a Reprisal that relates to a previous disclosure of Reportable any deliberate concealment of any of the above.
+Reprisal or detriment means causing, attempting to cause or attempting to induce a person to cause detriment to a person because, or in the belief that, that person or someone else:

-D. N. COV DDOC 3C D 7 D D I 35 03 3035 D 42 (42 Doc No: GOV-PROC-36 Rev: 7 Rev Date: 25.02.2025 Page 12 of 13
+Doc No: GOV-PROC-36

+Rev Date: 25.02.2025

-• has made or intends to make a disclosure about Reportable Conduct; or refers to the director, employee or contractor of Stanwell whose conduct is the subject of the Protected Disclosure.
+has made or intends to make a disclosure about Reportable Conduct; or is, has been or intends to be involved in a proceeding relating to a Protected Disclosure against any person.
+Subject Officer refers to the director, employee or contractor of Stanwell whose conduct is the subject of the Protected Disclosure.
+Stanwell refers to Stanwell Corporation Limited.